Programming-with-Mati/voice-command-parser/README.md

 6️⃣ **merge**: Merge both streams before sending the data to the topic `recognized-commands`.

 ## Unit Testing Our Topology
 To modularize the application, the Topology is created in a separated class.
 This allows us to test the Topology that we created with Unit tests.
-Kafka Streams provides a library called `kafka-streams-test-utils`
+Kafka Streams provides a library called `kafka-streams-test-utils`.
+We can see the test in the class [VoiceParserTopologyTest](src/test/java/com/github/programmingwithmati/voice/VoiceParserTopologyTest.java).

+The class we use for testing our `Topology` is called `TopologyTestDriver`.
+This class allows us to test the Topology as if it were connected to Kafka.
+We can create mock input and output topics and control what comes in and out of the Topology.

+So in the `setup` method of the test we initialize the TopologyTestDriver and all the topics we will need.
+In our test we also use **Mockito** to mock the Speech-to-Text Service and the Translate Service.

+We are testing the following scenarios:

+1. **Given** an English voice command, **When** processed correctly **Then** I receive a ParsedVoiceCommand in the `recognnized-commands` topic.
+2. **Given** a non-English voice command, **When** processed correctly **Then** I receive a ParsedVoiceCommand in the `recognnized-commands` topic.
+3. **Given** a non-recognizable voice command, **When** processed correctly **Then** I receive a ParsedVoiceCommand in the `unrecognnized-commands` topic.
+4. **Given** voice command that is too short (less than 10 bytes), **When** processed correctly **Then** I don't receive any command in any of the output topics.

+These unit tests are very useful to test our Topology, but they are not enough to guarantee the proper functioning of the application.
+We are not testing with a real Kafka Instance.
+Moreover, there are unexpected exceptions that are not being handled, such as serialization/deserialization exceptions.
+We will dig deeper into these when we touch the subject of **Error Handling** in the future.